 The apologist will thus include as broad an array of argument as possible while avoiding mutually destructive arguments.
 The apologist will adopt a definition of god generic enough to be compatible with the entire set of arguments included in the mix.
 In other words, a cumulative argument will be stronger if it strives to establish only a god who is the lowest common denominator.

-We would then have to subtract probability points for each counter-apologetic argument.
-For instance, if someone argued that God designed the human skeletal system, the counterargument would cite evolutionary theory, which educated people deem highly probable.
+Once apologists have tallied all the probability points of their pro-God arguments, the next step is to subtract probability points for each counter-apologetic argument.
+For instance, if someone argued that God specially designed the human skeletal system, the counter-argument would likely cite evolutionary theory, which educated people deem highly probable.

-According to my calculations, even if the missing sock argument has a probability of only one billionth of one percent, and even if the vast majority of people on Earth never lost a single sock and the rest of us lost only one pair of socks during our entire lifespans, the existence of the sock-stealing leprechauns would have accumulated enough probability points by this time in human history to make the case for leprechauns more probably true than false.
+According to my calculations, even if a missing sock contributes a probability of only one billionth of one percent to my leprechaun hypothesis, and even if the vast majority of people on Earth never lost a single sock and the rest of us lost only one pair of socks during our entire lifespans, the existence of the sock-stealing leprechauns would have accumulated enough probability points by this time in human history to make the case for leprechauns more probably true than false.